 Maternal & Child Health - Developmental & Disease Biology

-Maternal & Child Health is an important priority area for the country’s health needs and also in line with the MDG 5 to reduce maternal and child mortality.
-Several initiatives have been taken for advancing research and scientific knowledge in this area which encompasses research from preconception to adolescence.
-Programmes have been supported on aspects of pregnancy complications, mechanistic paradigm governing the outcomes of pregnancy, congenital anomalies, diseases of neonatal period and early childhood.
-Several collaborative efforts have been initiated for hypothesis driven original research for answering questions relevant to our health need in the area.
+The Women and Child Health programme was earlier known as the Maternal and Child Health Programme.
+It has been rechristened as the overall mandate of the program has expanded to include initiatives for addressing various problems encompassing women’s health.
+It is an im- portant priority area for the country’s health needs and also in line with the Sustainable devel- opment goals of ensuring good health and well being.
+Several initiatives have been taken for advancing research and scientific knowledge in this area which encompass research from pre- conception to adolescence.
+Programmes have been supported on aspects of pregnancy compli- cations, mechanistic paradigm governing the outcomes of pregnancy, congenital anomalies, diseases of neonatal period and early childhood.
+Several collaborative efforts have been initi- ated for hypothesis driven original research for answering questions relevant to our health need in the area.

 - Mechanistic paradigms underlying: